-It had been a regular patrol of the no fly zone.
+It had just been a regular patrol around the no fly zone.
 As far as he knew this shouldn't have been happening.

 After a few close calls with SAM in that area previously Delta had been questioning the higher ups orders to carry out this mission.
 Well, he would have been if it was anyone else but Jack Walsh giving the orders.

-Fast thinking and good at improvising Schofield, despite his young age of 22, was well respected by his subordinates as arguably the best pilot stationed on the WASP.
+Fast thinking and good at improvising Schofield, despite his young age of 22, was well respected by his subordinates as arguably the best fixed-wing pilot stationed on the WASP.
 Delta was quite fond of the lieutenant and his attitude towards his work.
 The nickname 'Oakley' being a friendly jab at the fact Schofield always had a pair of Oakley sunglasses on when not in his flight uniform.
-He'd heard they were given to him by Captain Walsh himself as an award from a particularly tricky mission he had once flown.
+He'd heard they were given to him by Captain Walsh himself as a reward for a particularly tricky mission he had once flown.

 All he knew was that Schofield wore that pair of Oakley's everywhere and Captain Walsh had had him assigned to all those problematic 'not so public missions' they were 'never involved in' ever since.

-He figured that it must have been a pretty important mission if Oakley had been pulled off regular duty to fly this one.
+He figured that it must have been a pretty important mission if Oakley was flying this one.